JanKuukkanen/SimDataGen/README.md

 Command to create the database schema: cqlsh cassandra [database ip] -u [username] -p [password] -f resources/cassandra.cql

+Run installation_sdg.sh file as root:

+sudo sh installation_sdg.sh

-Run installation_sdg.sh file and insert the required database information, this creates a data_file with the database information that you gave which the program will use for accessing the database, you can later edit this file with a text editor if any information has been changed.
+and insert the required database information, this creates a data_file with the database information that you gave which the program will use for accessing the database, you can later edit this file with a text editor if any information has been changed.

 ###Starting the program
 Once you've configured the database, start the program by running the file start_sdg.sh.